ezEngine/docs-src/pages/docs/animation/skeletal-animation/ik/aim-ik-component.md

 <video src="media/aim-ik.mp4" width="800" height="600" autoplay controls></video>

+> **IMPORTANT**
+>
+> *Inverse kinematics* is currently only applied when an animated mesh receives a new animation pose.
+Thus, to actually see the result of IK, you need to have a [simple animation component](../simple-animation-component.md) or an [animation controller component](../animation-graphs/animation-controller-component.md) attached, and check the option **Enable IK** on it.
+It also has to play some animation in a loop, such as an idle animation or literally a single keyframe pose.

 ## How to Set Up Aim IK

 The *Aim IK component* has to be attached to a child node of the [animated mesh](../animated-mesh-component.md) that it is supposed to affect.
 The position of that game object is where the target bones will point at.
 Add one or more entries to the `Joints` array.
 Each entry identifies a bone to control from the [skeleton](../skeleton-asset.md).
 The `Weight` of each entry defines how much of the necessary IK to apply.
 At a value of 1, the bone would be rotated to fully point at the target.
 With a weight of 0.5, only half the rotation would be applied.
 This is used to distribute the rotation piece-wise over multiple bones.